PLN-team/PLNmodels/cran-comments.md

-Submitting PLNmodels version 0.11-7 to CRAN.
-Motivated by a request from CRAN tea
+Submitting PLNmodels version 0.11-7 to CRAN, motivated by a request from CRAN team (HTML5)

 * fix expression of ELBO in VEstep, related to #91
 * typos and regeneration of documentation( HTML5)